EasyNetDev/exfat-nofuse/README.md

 Big thanks to lqs for completing the driver!<br />
 Big thanks to benpicco for fixing 3.11.y compatibility!<br />
 Fixing the >= 5.0 compatibility.
 Tested with Linux kernel 5.0, 5.1, 5.2, 5.3 and 5.4.<br />
+**Starting with Kernel 5.4-rc3 there is a native exFAT driver included in mainline kernel (I guess based on same driver from Samsung).
+So this driver is not needed anymore after Kernel 5.4, but for old Kernel where you need exFAT you can use it.**<br />
 Added Debian DKMS support packaging.

 Special thanks to github user AndreiLux for spreading the word about the leak!<br />